Please note: Registration is non-transferable and non-refundable, and there is an additional fee for registration at the door.

 This program focused on Jesus’ desire for His Church to be “a house of prayer for all nations” (Mk.
-11:17) combines theological insight with practical training for building a prayer ministry.
-Participants learn about the harp and bowl model of worship and intercession used at IHOPKC, making this program ideal for house of prayer leaders, worship teams, prayer groups, and anyone who wants to start or strengthen a prayer ministry or transform their workplace or home through the power of prayer.
+11:17) combines theological insight with practical training for building a prayer ministry that joyfully perseveres in the days of small begininngs.
+Participants learn about the harp and bowl model of worship and intercession used at IHOPKC, making this program ideal for house of prayer leaders, worship teams, prayer groups, and anyone who wants to start or strengthen a prayer ministry or see their workplace or home transformed through the power of prayer.